 TRAVEL SOUTHERN AFRICA A LETTER FROM AFRICA NAMIBIA part 1

-My Dearest Friends, I’m back from Namibia clocking 6,600 on the speedometer and over 800 images on the Canon.
-Namibia is 318,259 square miles with a population of only 1.771 million.
-It is bordered by South Africa to the south and southeast, Botswana and Zimbabwe on the east, Angola on the north, and the South Atlantic Ocean on the west.
-You can drive for hours and hours on end without seeing a single building, car or person only animals and I just loved it.
-Let me begin at the beginning.
+I’m back from Namibia, having clocked 6,600 kilometers on the speedometer and captured over 800 images on my Canon.
+Namibia, a vast country spanning 318,259 square miles, is home to only 1.771 million people.
+It’s bordered by South Africa to the south and southeast, Botswana and Zimbabwe to the east, Angola to the north, and the South Atl TRAVEL SOUTHERN AFRICA A LETTER FROM AFRICA NAMIBIA part 1 antic Ocean to the west.
+You can drive for hours on end without encountering a single building, car, or person—just endless landscapes and wildlife, and I absolutely loved it.

 Namaqualand Flowers Image Noleen Kutash ©